Khaled-Mahmmoud/MyCompetitiveProgramming/Dynamic Programming/Problems/K _ Paths  Top-Left  Bottom-Right.md

 ```
 Time Complexity : O(n^2)

-// count number of paths in matrix n * m go to right or down only
+Count number of paths in matrix n * m go to right or down only
 ```cpp
 ull countNumberOfPaths(int n, int m)
 {